anovos/anovos-docs/docs/api/data_analyzer/association_evaluator.md

         where different column names are separated by pipe delimiter “|” e.g., "col1|col2".
         It is most useful when coupled with the “all” value of list_of_cols, when we need to consider all columns except a few handful of them.
-(Default value = []) sample_size
-        Maximum sample size (in terms of number of rows) taken for the computation.
-        Sample dataset is extracted using random sampling.
-(Default value = 100000) stats_mode
+(Default value = []) stats_mode
         Takes arguments for read_dataset (data_ingest module) function in a dictionary format to read pre-saved statistics on most frequently seen values i.e. if measures_of_centralTendency or mode_computation (data_analyzer.stats_generator module) has been computed & saved before.
         This is used for MMM imputation as Variable Clustering doesn’t work with missing values.
+(Default value = {}) persist
+        Boolean argument - True or False.
+This argument is used to determine whether to persist on pre-processing (low-cardinality columns removal, categorical-to-numerical transformation and null values imputation) results of input dataset. persist=True will enable the use of persist, otherwise False.
-(Default value = {}) print_impact
+        It is recommended to set this as True for large datasets.
+(Default value = True) print_impact
         True, False
         This argument is to print out the statistics.(Default value = False)